 - Clusters of red bite marks that have swollen in a similar way to mosquito bites

-- Bites on your ankles and legs, in particular
+- You have been bitten on your ankles and legs, in particular

 Other signs your household has fleas include:

-- Black specks, which look like ground pepper.
-This is called flea ‘dirt’ which is, in fact, flea feces.
+- Found black specks, which look like ground pepper?
+This is called flea ‘dirt’ which is, in fact, flea faeces

 Can humans catch disease from fleas?

-Fleas bites aren’t just annoying.
-Infected fleas can also spread diseases to humans.
+Fleas don’t just bite, infected fleas can also spread diseases to humans.

-- Ignoring a flea infestation doesn’t just harm your pet.
-Fleas can also pose a health risk to you and your family.
-On top of the discomfort of itchy bites, infected fleas can spread potentially deadly diseases such as typhus and the plague, although these are very rare in Canada.
-It’s more common that a person could contract Bartonella, commonly referred to as cat scratch disease, from infected flea stool under the cat’s claws.
-This can cause flu-like symptoms and potentially lead to serious complications, including infections in the bones, joints, liver, lungs or spleen.
+- Flea-borne diseases - Ignoring a flea infestation is not wise and can risk your own and your family’s health.
+Even if you get over the discomfort of irritating bites, infected fleas can spread disease, which can result in serious illness in humans, such as typhus and the plague, although these are very rare in the UK.
+It’s more common that a person may contract Bartonella, often known as cat scratch disease, from infected flea faeces under the cat’s claws.

 How do I get rid of fleas…?

-If you’ve got a flea infestation in your home, you need a two-step approach.
-On top of treating your pet for fleas you’ll also need to thoroughly clean your household to ensure you remove any hidden flea eggs and larvae that are waiting to re-infest.
-Don’t forget to clean out your car if your pet travels in it.
+If you’ve got a flea infestation in your home, as well as treating your pet for fleas, you’ll need to treat your household too to ensure you remove any hidden flea eggs and larvae that have the potential to re-infest it.

 On myself or my family?

-- Soothe the itch.
-The biggest complaint about flea bites is itchiness.
-To get relief, speak to a health care professional.
+- Soothe the itch – The biggest complaint from fleas is the itchy bites.
+To get relief, speak to your pharmacist about over-the-counter options.

 On my pets?

 - Prevention is always better than cure – Treating your pet regularly with a flea preventative treatment is one of the most effective ways to prevent a flea infestation.
-There are many different types of flea control products on the market, including tablets, flea collars and monthly topical treatments.
-Your veterinarian will be able to recommend the right product to keep you, your pets and home flea-free.
+There are many different types of flea control products on the market, including tablets, flea collars and monthly spot-on treatments to suit your pet and your lifestyle.
+Your vet will be able to recommend the right product for you to keep you, your pets and home flea-free.
+Seresto Flea and Tick Control collar is unlike any other flea treatment on the market.
+Seresto provides the longest lasting protection against fleas in one dose.
+Simply put the collar on your cat or dog and it will kill fleas and repel and kill ticks for up to eight months.

 In my home?

-Whenever you’re treating your pet for fleas you will also need to tackle the flea infestation in your home.
-This is because fleas love warm hidden places, which makes carpets, furniture and other soft furnishings the perfect habitat for their larvae and flea eggs.
+Whenever you’re treating your pet for fleas, you should also consider flea control in your home.
+This is because fleas love warm hidden places, making carpets, furniture and other soft furnishings the perfect habitat for their larvae and flea eggs.

 To remove fleas in the home: